 - taking a triptan or NSAID around the time of periods

-- alternative oral contraception plans, such as omitting the pill-free break
+- alternative oral birth control plans, such as omitting the pill-free break

 - hormone replacement therapy for those undergoing menopause

 Consuming excessive alcohol can lead to a throbbing headache the following day or even later that day.
 These migraine-like headaches usually occur on both sides of the head and can worsen from movement.

 There are no cures for hangovers, but it is possible to relieve symptoms by drinking plenty of water and eating sugary foods.
 OTC painkillers may help reduce or stop the headache.

 Symptoms of hangovers tend to go away within 72 hours.